anushakuppahally/chicago-data/README.md

 # Databases and SQL for Data Science with Python Final Project
-## Using SQL to analyze 3 datasets: Chicago Socioeconomic Indicators, Chicago Public Schools, and Chicago Crime Data from the Chicago Data Portal.
+## Used SQL to analyze 3 datasets: Chicago Socioeconomic Indicators, Chicago Public Schools, and Chicago Crime Data from the Chicago Data Portal.

 ##### Answered the following 10 questions: